-Lowe's Companies Inc. (LOW) Upgraded Issued by Wall Street Gurus
+Lowe's Companies Inc. (LOW) upgraded Issued by Wall Street Gurus

 LOW’s Market Performance

-LOW stocks went up by 0.47% for the week, with a monthly drop of -2.42% and a quarterly performance of 11.23%, while its annual performance rate touched 53.95%.
-The volatility ratio for the week stands at 1.47% while the volatility levels for the past 30 days are set at 1.84% for Lowe’s Companies Inc..
-The simple moving average for the period of the last 20 days is -0.94% for LOW stocks with a simple moving average of 9.79% for the last 200 days.
+LOW stocks went down by -1.03% for the week, with a monthly drop of -3.07% and a quarterly performance of 6.85%, while its annual performance rate touched 37.74%.
+The volatility ratio for the week stands at 1.60% while the volatility levels for the past 30 days are set at 1.65% for Lowe’s Companies Inc..
+The simple moving average for the period of the last 20 days is -2.20% for LOW stocks with a simple moving average of 7.24% for the last 200 days.

 Analysts’ Opinion of LOW